abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm3240g-eval/index.md

 A simple test of the Telnet daemon(see apps/netutils/README.txt, apps/examples/README.txt, and apps/examples/telnetd).
-This is the same daemon that is used in the nsh configuration so if you use NSH, then you don't care about this.
+This is the same daemon that is used in the nsh configuration so if you use NSH, then you don\'t care about this.
 This test is good for testing the Telnet daemon only because it works in a simpler environment than does the nsh configuration.